WWE Evolution: History

 In June 2021, former WWE wrestler Maria Kanellis also stated that former Head of WWE Talent Relations, Mark Carano, informed her that there would not be another all-female event.
 Dave Meltzer stated on Wrestling Observer Radio that while Evolution was not a commercial failure for WWE, and not the worst performing event of the year, it was still on the lower end of ticket sales despite its heavy marketing push compared to those similar to its size.
 Glenn Rubenstein of Wrestling Inc. reported that 90% of the seats were filled in the arena despite the reported sell-out.
 Prior to the announcement of the match between Nikki Bella and Ronda Rousey, which saw a surge in ticket sales, WWE had sold 7,000 tickets, with 3,000 of those tickets belonging to scalpers.

 In a conference call for June 2021's NXT TakeOver: In Your House event, Triple H was questioned on if WWE would ever hold another all-female event.
 He said it was possible, "but it's not a must-have at the moment".
 He also found it odd that people thought that doing more all-female events would mean equality for the women's division, but cited the contradiction in that WWE would be criticized if they would run an all-male event; essentially, separate does not mean equal.

 After another few years, a report emerged on March 6, 2025, that WWE were in fact planning to hold a second Evolution event.
 Bodyslam.net stated that the company were aiming to hold the event on July 5, 2025, at the Mohegan Sun Arena in Uncasville, Connecticut, but noted that while the event was in the works, the schedule was tentative.
 On May 12, 2025, a new report from PWInsider stated that the company was now looking to hold the event a week later from Atlanta, Georgia during the same weekend as Saturday Night's Main Event XL.
 WWE then confirmed this with an announcement during Saturday Night's Main Event XXXIX on May 24, with the second Evolution event scheduled for Sunday, July 13 at Atlanta's State Farm Arena with Saturday Night's Main Event XL held the day before at the same venue.
-Unlike 2018, the 2025 Evolution will only feature wrestlers from Raw, SmackDown, and NXT, as NXT UK was dissolved in 2022.
+Unlike 2018, the 2025 Evolution featured wrestlers from Raw, SmackDown, and NXT, as NXT UK was dissolved in 2022.